 Sudipta Dasmohapatra is a professor of the practice and academic director of the school’s new Master of Science in Business Analytics degree program.
 Dasmohapatra is joining Georgetown from Duke University, where she taught quantitative management and held administrative duties.
 She holds a Ph.D. in forest products marketing from Pennsylvania State University.

-Satish Joshi is a visiting associate professor of accounting.
+Satish Joshi is a visiting associate professor in the operations and information management area.
 His current research focuses on environmental life cycle analysis, corporate environmental management, alternative transportation fuels, bio-based materials, and environmental accounting.
 Satish holds a Ph.D. from Carnegie Mellon University.

 Ranjani Krishnan is a visiting professor of accounting.
 Krishnan is joining Georgetown from Michigan State University, where she taught accounting and information systems at the Eli Broad Graduate School of Management.
 She holds an MBA in finance and a Ph.D. in accounting from the University of Pittsburgh.

-Mario R. Ramírez Basora, professor of the practice in strategy and managing director of the B.S. in Business and Global Affairs program, is a director of transfer pricing at PriceWaterHouseCoopers.
+Mario R. Ramírez Basora, professor of the practice in strategy and managing director of the Dikran Izmirlian Program in Business and Global Affairs program, is a director of transfer pricing at PriceWaterHouseCoopers.
 His research interests include optimal price instruments in voluntary emission markets, as well as dividend policies and firm survival.
 Ramírez Basora holds an M.A. and a Ph.D. in economics from Cornell University.